davfre/RRIB/README.md

 ## Outcome

+The final report (blog post) will include:

 -   A fully reproduced paper that can be generated from the raw datasets, available online [here](http://davfre.github.io/RRIB/).

--   An online report of our reproduction, with code.
+-   An online report of your reproduction, with code.

 -   Research ideas.